Kauzok/AmpV2/README.md

 - Bolt
   - Fix effect shaking when running into objects
   - Consider adjusting entry VFX for visibility
+  - Fix not being able to exit ability if remaining charges are left
   - Look into "Received networktransform data for an object that doesn't exist" warning
   - Potentially work on hitbox filtering to avoid hitting same enemy twice
   - Fix player being able to use stormblade while in state